Bagged Polynomial Regression and Neural Networks: Theoretical results

 A \textit{partitioned} series regression model with $B$ groups reduces the number of transformed features from $k = (J+1)^d-1$ to $k \leq B((J+1)^{\lceil d/B\rceil}-1)$.
 This change implies a trade-off: it decreases the estimation error by reducing the number of parameters to estimate, but it increases the approximation error.
 A rough bound on the approximation error for the \textit{partitioned} polynomial series regression model when $\mathcal{G}\subset \Sigma_s(\mathcal{X})$ is

 which is increasing in $B$.
 This bound, while not applying directly for BPR, is informative for ensemble polynomial regression models.
 Indeed, as shown by \cite{breiman1996bagging} bagged models with random sampling of features (like random forests), have lower generalization error than their aggregated counterparts.
 Hence, one can think of this bound as being useful for BPR in which $M$ polynomial models are built by generating polynomial features for $\lceil d/M\rceil$ randomly sampled features without replacement as then $M = B$.
 So, there is a \textit{trade off} for BPR between the approximation error and the estimation error that is parameterized by the number of weak estimators and sampled features per estimator.
+We study this trade-off directly in Section 3, by adapting Theorem \ref{theorem:l_2_rates} directly for BPR.
 Corollary \ref{corollary:opt_rate_bpr} relates the group size $B$ to the $L^2$ rate of Theorem \ref{theorem:l_2_rates}.

 \begin{corollary}[Optimized rate for Partitioned Polynomial Regression] Let $g\in \mathcal{G}$ where $\mathcal{G}$ is a bounded subset of $\Sigma_s(\mathcal{X})$.
 Under the assumptions of Theorem \ref{theorem:l_2_rates} when $k\asymp B(J)^{d/B}$ it follows that $c_k \lesssim B^{-s/d}( J)^{-\lfloor s/B\rfloor}$ and $\xi_k \lesssim B(J)^{d/B}$.
 Furthermore, for $t \in (0,1)$ such that $B^{-s/d}(J)^{-s/B} \leq t/2$, and large enough $n$, let $G$ be defined as follows